Who and what gets recognized in peer recognition: Results

 Finally, some students note \textit{other} reasons that they viewed their peers as strong in the course material.
 These explanations are either too vague to associate with one of the above codes or too infrequent to create a separate code.
 Explanations left completely blank are coded as \textit{none}.

+Students proportionately recognize their interaction-based and observation-based nominees for each of these skills, except for process-related codes.
+In the lab course, students are more likely to describe their observation-based nominees than their interaction-based nominees as being strong in processes (specifically, data analysis).
+In the lecture course, students are more likely to describe their interaction-based nominees than their observation-based nominees as being strong in processes (specifically, problem solving).
+More detail about this comparison can be found in the Appendix (see Fig.~\ref{fig:explanationsappendix}).

-Comparing fractions of nominations containing each code by the nominator and nominee gender, we find that in both courses women proportionately nominate men and women for each category (bottom row of Fig.~\ref{fig:expbygender}a), with small differences between codes (bottom row of Fig.~\ref{fig:expbygender}b).
+Comparing fractions of nominations containing each code by the nominator and nominee gender, we find that in both the lab and lecture courses women proportionately nominate men and women for each category of the coding scheme (bottom row of Fig.~\ref{fig:expbygender}a), with small differences for most individual codes (bottom row of Fig.~\ref{fig:expbygender}b).
+One interesting exception is that women disproportionately nominate men more than women for \textit{understanding} in the lab course, though women do not exhibit a gender bias in their nominations in either offering of this course (Fig.~\ref{fig:genderergm}).

 In the lecture course, men also proportionately nominate men and women for each category despite the gender bias identified in the ERGMs (top right box of Fig.~\ref{fig:expbygender}a).
 In the lab course, however, men nominate men more than women for features of their interactions (top left box of Fig.~\ref{fig:expbygender}a).
-Examining the individual codes, we see that men disproportionately over-nominate men as strong in the lab course for \textit{helping} them with course material and \textit{explaining} course material to others (top row of Fig.~\ref{fig:expbygender}b).
+Examining the individual codes, we see that men disproportionately over-nominate men as strong in the lab course for two of the individual interactions codes (top row of Fig.~\ref{fig:expbygender}b) -- \textit{helping} and \textit{explaining}, -- with the largest difference occurring for \textit{helping}.
+It is important to note that these comparisons for individual codes are limited by small sample sizes (Table~\ref{tab:codingscheme}).

 These results add nuance to our previous stages of analysis.
-The gender bias in the lecture course is seemingly related to who gets recognized (i.e., the patterns related to gender homophily in the interaction networks described above) and not what gets recognized.
-In the lab course, however, the observed gender bias is also due to what gets recognized: men nominate more men than women because of the ways they interacted, such as being helpful and explaining course material.
+The gender bias in the lecture course is seemingly related to who gets recognized (i.e., students disproportionately over-nominating interaction ties to peers of their same gender) and not what gets recognized.
+In the lab course, however, the observed gender bias is also due to what gets recognized: men nominate more men than women because of the ways they interacted.